awl4114awl/Active-Network-and-Fingerprint-Scanner/README.md

 ## 🪟 Overview

-A modern Python application that performs **ARP-based network discovery** and **OS fingerprinting** using Nmap.
-This tool identifies active hosts on a subnet, retrieves their MAC addresses, and estimates operating systems using Nmap’s detection engine — all through a clean, dark-mode Tkinter GUI.

-> ⚠️ **Ethical Use Notice**
-> ---
+The **Active Network & Fingerprint Scanner** is a modern, dark-themed Windows desktop application built using **Python 3.14**, **Tkinter**, **Scapy**, and **Nmap**.
+It provides a clean and efficient interface for performing network discovery and lightweight reconnaissance on any subnet you specify.
+This tool is part of my **cybersecurity & Python development portfolio** — demonstrating practical networking knowledge, GUI design, multi-threaded scanning workflows, and OS detection techniques used in real-world security assessments.

-> Use this tool **only on networks you own or have explicit permission to scan**.
+> ⚠️ Use this tool **only on networks you own or have explicit permission to scan.**
-> Unauthorized scanning may violate laws or policies.
+> Unauthorized scanning may violate laws, policies, or the Computer Fraud and Abuse Act (CFAA).

 ---